astronomer/terraform-aws-astronomer-enterprise/README.md

 Updates are not guaranteed to be non-interrupting.
 Always use Terraform best-practices when deploying updates by reviewing the Terraform "plan" and understanding the impact before applying.

+NOTE: This should only be used for initial bootstrapping.
+All subsequent changes/updates to the Astronomer Platform should be made using Helm.

 # Architecture

 - optional bastion